mezoni/peg/README.md

 # peg

-Command line tool for generating PEG parsers with support for event-based parsing and parsing directly from files.
+A command line tool for generating top-down parsers from a parsing expression grammars (PEG).

 Version: 1.0.29